 There are a few different things that could possibly lead to hip pain during the night:

-- Old mattress – All mattresses gradually change and become less comfortable and supportive as the time passes.
+- Old mattress – All mattresses gradually change and become less comfortable and supportive as time passes.
 Foam mattresses may soften and sag over time while hybrids and innersprings may start feeling too firm.
-They can cause restful sleep, put your spine out of alignment, cause joint, hip, neck pain and other body aches.
+They can cause restful sleep, put your spine out of alignment, cause joint, hip, neck pain, and other body aches.

 - Your preferred sleeping position – Certain sleeping positions may contribute to the appearance of hip pain.
 Side sleepers suffer the most as sleeping on their side adds more tension to their hip area.
 That’s why they may experience pain in their hips that can worsen over time if they are sleeping on a too soft or too firm mattress.

-- Your physiology – If you are a pregnant woman or a heavier sleeper, you have an increased load in your pelvic area which may cause hip pain if you sleep on a mattress of a poor quality or the one that is too soft or too firm.
+- Your physiology – If you are a pregnant woman or a heavier sleeper, you have an increased load in your pelvic area which may cause hip pain if you sleep on a mattress of poor quality or the one that is too soft or too firm.